microsoft/Windows-AppConsult-PWALab/Manual/README.md

 - We provide 2 icons.
 One with the 96x96 pixels dimension with the logo only and another one 192x192 sized with logo and Company name.
 - The background color is white ; Theme color is green/gray (the one of the Contoso logo).
 - The start url is the website default page.
-- Standalone's display we make the app look and feel the same as a classic app.
+- The display named 'Standalone' makes the app's look and feel the same as a modern app from the Store.

 ### Task 3 - Add the manifest to the website
 In order to add the manifest to the Contoso Dashboard website, we just add a `<link>` element in the default page.
 Here are the steps: